rotheconrad/ROCker_Macrolide_Models/01_mcr/README.md

 I wrapped it into an sbatch script.
 This step produces the 02b_filter output directory containing the filtered tabular BLAST output file 02b_mcr_matches_fltrdBstHts.fa which is used downstream.
 It also contains several diagnostic histograms which provide a visual representation of the sequence search results and can be used to modify the filtering settings if necessary.

 The 02b_filter output directory also contains the file 02b_mph_matches_pID100_list.txt.
 This file is used to identify UniProt IDs that have 100% Sequence Similarity with the SeedSeqs.
 The input to ROCkOut is UniProt IDs but we retrieved our SeedSeqs from NCBI.
-We use this file to select 1 UniProt ID for each SeedSeq to include in the *Training* set list.
+We use this file to select 1 UniProt ID for each SeedSeq to include in the *Training set* set list.

 ```bash
 sbatch --export ref=mcr_SeedSeqs.faa,qry=02a_mcr_matches_dedup.fa,out=02b_mcr_matches /ROCkIn/01b_Sbatch/02b_Blastp.sbatch